kavia-common/recipe-explorer-38069-38125/frontend_react_js/ENVIRONMENT.md

 - REACT_APP_EXPERIMENTS_ENABLED

 Local development defaults:
-- `.env.development.local` is included solely to reduce dev server memory usage in CI (disables source maps and polling).
+- `.env.development.local` is included solely to reduce dev server memory usage in CI (disables source maps and polling, lowers Node max memory).
 It does not contain secrets.
+- The start/build scripts also set NODE_OPTIONS=--max-old-space-size=1024 to avoid OOM terminations in constrained environments.